thegetty/quire-docs/content/documentation/install-uninstall.md

     xcode-select --install
     ```

 2. **Node.js** enables you to run javascript on your computer.
-Visit the Node.js site, and download and install the older LTS (long-term support) version, which is sufficient and more stable than the higher “Current” version that is also available for download: [https://nodejs.org](https://nodejs.org).
+Download and install the **v14.18.1 release** of Node.js: [https://nodejs.org/download/release/v14.18.1/node-v14.18.1.pkg](https://nodejs.org/download/release/v14.18.1/node-v14.18.1.pkg).

 3. **Pandoc** serves two purposes in Quire: You can use it to [convert Word documents to Markdown](/documentation/fundamentals/#microsoft-word-to-markdown-conversion), and it enables you to create EPUB e-book files of your Quire project with the `quire epub` command.
-Download the macOS installer, double-click it and follow the prompts to install: [https://pandoc.org/installing.html](https://pandoc.org/installing.html)
+Download the macOS installer, double-click it and follow the prompts to install: [https://pandoc.org/installing.html](https://pandoc.org/installing.html).

 4. **Kindle Previewer**, along with Pandoc, enables you to create MOBI e-book files of your Quire project with the `quire mobi` command.
 Visit Amazon’s Kindle Previewer page and download the Mac version: [https://kdp.amazon.com/en_US/help/topic/G202131170](https://kdp.amazon.com/en_US/help/topic/G202131170).
 Install by double clicking the icon and following the prompts.